Jump to:

 A smoked leg of lamb is a delicacy that is surprisingly easy to prepare.
 Once you taste it this can easily become your go to smoked leg of lamb recipe.
+From special occasions and holiday meals to relaxed Sundays in the back yard smoking lamb meat delivers exceptional flavor.

 What type of wood to use for smoking lamb?

-You can smoke a leg of lamb with equally good results using hardwoods such as apple, cherry, maple, hickory and oak.
+You can smoke a leg of lamb with equally good results using hardwoods such as apple, cherry, maple, pecan, hickory and oak.
 Most commonly you would add wood chunks or wood chips to heat producing lump charcoal or briquettes to impart a smoky flavor.

 This time around we relied solely on olive wood briquettes.
 We tested a new product sent to us by Fire & Flavor.